 If caps Lock is on, then the selection function is reversed.
-New selections will be added to the current selection by default and if the current selections are deselected.
+New selections will be added to the current selection by default and if the shift key is held down then the current selections are deselected.
 To deselect the points, switch the caps Lock to off and click anywhere in the viewer.